ARHCOS/SimpleTexToolGUI/README.md

 <img src="./ressources/main_menu.png?raw=true"  width="60%">
 </p>

-In order to convert a file, just simply drag and drop it in the "drop area", select a conversion method and click convert !
+In order to convert a file, just simply drag and drop it in the "drop area", select a conversion method and click convert.

 Your converted file should appear in the folder it originated from.
 ## Limitations